 Links to video archives follow description and aftermath

-In May 2020, video surfaced of a police officer in Minneapolis police officer killing George Floyd in front of multiple witnesses by kneeling on his back for nearly 9 minutes following an arrest for forgery on Memorial Day.
+In May 2020, video surfaced of a Minneapolis police officer killing George Floyd in front of multiple witnesses by kneeling on his back for nearly 9 minutes following an arrest for forgery on Memorial Day.
 The video sparked a nationwide response, resulting in large-scale protests around the country.

 Organizers in Charlotte planned the first demonstration at the Charlotte-Mecklenburg Police Department Metro Division station on the evening of Friday, May 29.
 After a short march, protesters and police clashed outside of the police station and CMPD deployed riot control agents throughout the night to disperse the crowd.